doctorfree/kitty-control/README.md

            Specify a second argument to set a custom background opacity: e.g. 'kitty-control transparent 0.9'
     'unicode' Displays the Unicode input kitten
-    'upgrade' Upgrades Kitty and kitty-control to the latest version '-a' Indicates modify all windows rather than just the currently active OS window '-c command' specifies a Kitty command to run (enclose command and arguments in quotes) Can be used to run arbitrary commands, e.g. 'kitty-control -c get-colors'
+    'upgrade' Upgrades Kitty, Fzf, and kitty-control to the latest version '-a' Indicates modify all windows rather than just the currently active OS window '-c command' specifies a Kitty command to run (enclose command and arguments in quotes) Can be used to run arbitrary commands, e.g. 'kitty-control -c get-colors'